winstvn/poe-autoflask/README.md

 Features
 ----
 - Automatically activates your flasks for you so that you can maximize your flask uptime without having to worry about getting carpal tunnel syndrome.
-- Unlike some other autoflasking scripts, this one does not require you to tediously input the flask durations.
+- Unlike some other autoflasking scripts, this one does not require you to tediously input your flask durations.
 - Only activates during combat and ensures 100% flask uptime during mapping.
 - Emulates human behaviour with random delay times.